TimVerkleij/TimVerkleij/README.md

 - 🔭 I’m currently working on a project for [DevDroplets](https://devdroplets.com/).
 - 🌱 I’m currently learning Backend Software Development
 - 💬 Ask me about JavaScript/TypeScript
-- 📫 How to reach me: Easiest and fastest way to reach me is by sending me a DM on Discord.
-[BlastBucket#2901]()
+- 📫 How to reach me: Easiest and fastest way to reach me is by sending me a DM on Discord. [blastbucket]()

 <!--
 **TimVerkleij/TimVerkleij** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.